 This is Tim.

-I met Tim Dooley (‘Imagined Rooms’ and other books of poetry) at a poetry event in the summer.
-I liked his approach and this course is about developing a personal style.
+I met Tim Dooley (‘Imagined Rooms’ and other books of poetry) in the summer.
+I liked his approach and this new course is about developing a personal style.

-Tim brings poems that make useful points regarding style, fits in ‘one to one’ tutorials, arranges group work, has us all writing in class every week and sets homework.
-I’ve got piles of notes and several drafts of new poems.
+Tim brings poems that make useful points regarding style, fits in one to one tutorials, arranges group work, has us all writing in class every week and sets homework!
+I’ve got a useful pile of notes and several drafts for new poems.

-This week is the penultimate class, we are to bring a diary of our daily lives for the last seven days as inspiration for new poems.
-We share in pairs and help each other settle on a new poem idea.
+This week is the penultimate class, we are to bring our most promising ideas, share in pairs and help each other settle on a new poem.